darraghoriordan/darragh-oriordan-com/src/pages/2020/01/26/write-more-to-have-fewer-meetings/index.md

 ---
-title: 'How to have fewer, more effective meetings (Resurrecting the memo)'
+title: 'How to have fewer, more effective meetings'
 category: 'development'
 cover: header.jpg
 date: '2020-01-26T17:12:33'